ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - **Bluesky PDS availability**: For users on `bsky.social`, downtime of Bluesky's hosted PDS pauses the pump.
 The retry queue handles transient outages; extended outages require manual intervention.
 Self-hosted PDS deployments (Section 4.1) shift this dependency to the user's own infrastructure.
 - **Twitter media CDN (`pbs.twimg.com`)**: For media not present in the local archive, the pipeline fetches images from Twitter's CDN.
 If those URLs decay or get rate-limited, some images won't migrate.
 Mitigation: prefer local archive media when available; document missing-media behavior in dry-run output.
 - **Supabase availability** (for hosted-service deployments): the prototype's state can run against self-hosted Supabase, cloud Supabase free tier, or a local SQLite/JSON fallback (see Getting Started).
 For Phase 3 hosted SaaS, Supabase cloud uptime becomes a service-level dependency.
+- **`unshrtn` (URL unshortening microservice)**: Hivesong's multi-hop URL unshortening (Section 1.6) needs a service that can recursively resolve redirect chains.
+The reference implementation is DocNow's [`unshrtn`](https://github.com/DocNow/unshrtn): a Node/JavaScript Docker microservice with a LevelDB-backed cache, designed to be run alongside the pump as a sidecar.
+The companion utility for piping tweet JSON through it is [`twarc/utils/unshrtn.py`](https://github.com/DocNow/twarc/blob/main/utils/unshrtn.py).
+UltimApe used this approach manually in the [Goliath workflow](https://github.com/ultimape/goliath#twarc-workflow) several years ago with mixed results.
+Status as of 2026: the `unshrtn` repo is lightly maintained and may have bitrotted against current Node versions.
+M3 includes a validation task: confirm the Docker image still builds and runs, the LevelDB cache works, and the unshortening success rate against a representative sample of UltimApe's archive URLs (10+ years of accumulated shorteners) is acceptable.
+The fallback if validation fails: reimplement the pattern (stateless service, persistent cache, recursive redirect-following) in TypeScript as part of Hivesong itself.
+Either way, the architecture is sound: this is a tooling-state question, not an architecture question.
+Self-hosted Phase 1 users get unshortening on by default with the option to disable; the eventual hosted SaaS (Phase 3) exposes it as a togglable feature.

 **Key assumptions:**